junxit/us-congress-bills-113/metadata.md

 - 2013-07-11 — Rule provides for consideration of H.R.
 2642 with 1 hour of general debate.
 Previous question shall be considered as ordered without intervening motions except motion to recommit.
 Measure will be considered read.
 Bill is closed to amendments.
 - 2013-07-11 — The previous question was ordered without objection. (consideration: CR H4394)
 - 2013-07-11 — WORDS TAKEN DOWN - During the course of debate, exception was taken to certain words used and a demand was made to have words taken down.
 Subsequently, the demand was withdrawn.
+- 2013-07-16 — Received in the Senate.
+Read twice.
+Placed on Senate Legislative Calendar under General Orders.
+Calendar No. 136.